Diving into Attribution with Facebook

 If attribution had commandments written on a stone tablet there would likely be only two and it’d likely say something like this:

-- Thou shall not pursue perfection but rather improvement.
+- Thou shall not pursue perfection but rather an improvement.

 - Thou shall not use the power of attribution in vain.

-The first of these commandments we dealt with in the previous section, in this we will deal with the second commandment of not using attribution in vain.
-What we mean by this is that attribution should be viewed as a means to and end, not the end itself.
+What we mean by this is that attribution should be viewed as a means to an end, not the end itself.

 Perhaps the most important question to pose when working on attribution is what actions can we take from this insight?

 Let’s go back to the graph above and pretend that we decide to use the positional 30% model to evaluate Facebook results rather than Google Analytics which was previously used.
-This change would cause us to attribute roughly 4 times greater value to Facebook than previously, logically this should also correspond to a proportionally higher investment than before.
+This change would cause us to attribute roughly 4 times greater value to Facebook.
+Logically, this should also correspond to a proportionally higher investment than before.

-To do this, having multiple data-sources to rely on, each with their respective biases makes it easier to uncover the platform bias and adjust accordingly, together with the ability to do experiments on a large scale we can generate and test big ideas for every client, not just the ones that have the means to run a large-scale data-driven attribution project.
-In order however for all of our dreams to come true there is one feature from Facebook Attribution we are still eagerly anticipating, the ability to export conversion paths.
+Having multiple data-sources to rely on, each with its respective biases makes it easier to uncover the platform bias and adjust accordingly, together with the ability to do experiments on a large scale, we can generate and test attribution models for every client – not just the ones that have the means to run a large-scale project.

 If you would like to learn more about our services, including attribution at Precis you can read more here, or get in touch with us to see how we can create actionable insights from your marketing data.